 Every year several thousand people attempt to thru-hike the trail.
 Tens of thousands of people will hike sections of the trail each year.
 The trail was officially completed in 1937 but the improvement has been ongoing since then.
 The trail is maintained by 31 different trail clubs and other partnerships.

 Marsh-Billings-Rockefeller National Historical Park

 Marsh-Billings-Rockefeller National Historical Park is 643 acres of managed forest, dairy farm, and the boyhood home of George Perkins Marsh in Windsor County, Vermont.
 The George Perkins Marsh boyhood home was home to several important families in the history of the development. the national parks.
 George Perkins Marsh supported land stewardship and his ideas laid the foundation for the conservation movement.
-The house was bought Frederick Billings.
-Billings enlarged the fouse and transformed the house into the Queen Anne Victorian.
+The house was bought by Frederick Billings.
+Billings enlarged the fouse and transformed the house into a Queen Anne Victorian.
 The house was then transferred to the Rockefeller family.
-The Rockefeller’s played a roll in the development of many National Park Service Sites.
+The Rockefellers played a roll in the development of many National Park Service Sites.

 The mansion and land were donated to the people of the United States in 1992.
 Marsh-Billings-Rockefeller National Historical Park was established on August 26, 1992.

 View all the National Park Service Sites in neighboring states:

 “Leave It Better Than You Found It” White Text T-Shirt$29.99 – $33.99